 Iron is important in making RBCs.
 Some babies may be given supplemental iron.

 Some babies with severe problems may need treatment right away.
 A blood transfusion can quickly raise the level of RBCs.
-It may need to be done more than one time.
+It may need to be done more than 1 time.

 To lower a child’s chance of getting anemia of prematurity: